 One downside of living in Hughes is that it can take a long time to commute to work.
 In Hughes, the average commute to work is 38.20 minutes, which is quite a bit higher than the national average.

-As is often the case in a small city, Hughes doesn't have a public transportation system that people use for their commute.
+Hughes is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Hughes have a very low rate of college education: just 8.55% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Hughes has a very low overall level of education: only 8.55% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Hughes in 2022 was $18,897, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $75,588 for a family of four.
 However, Hughes contains both very wealthy and poor people as well.
 Hughes also has one of the higher rates of people living in poverty in the nation, with 43.10% of its population below the federal poverty line.